 Snorkelling is a sport that can be pursued by individuals of all ages, couples, family groups and friends alike.
-Snorkelling is an inexpensive sport and only requires three simple pieces of equipment - a mask, snorkel and fins.
-It can be a great way to explore the underwater environment in a low cost and safe manner - adding much enjoyment to holidays and day trips.
+It is inexpensive and only requires three simple pieces of equipment - a mask, snorkel and fins.
+It can be a great way to explore the underwater environment - adding much enjoyment to holidays and day trips.

 The best way to learn quickly and safely is to receive tuition from experienced instructors.
-Fortunately, you do not need to live close to the sea to learn how to snorkel; despite being landlocked LUEC has been successfully delivering snorkelling training courses for over 30 years.
+Fortunately, you do not need to live close to the sea to learn how to snorkel; LUEC has been successfully delivering snorkelling training courses for over 30 years.

 Learn to snorkel with LUEC

-Our instructors are ‘Disclosure and Barring Service’ (DBS) checked and offer various types of snorkel training to individuals aged eight years or above.
-Our training can be tailored to you and your needs and will be carried out at a pace comfortable for you.
+Our DBS checked instructors offer various types of snorkel training to individuals aged eight years or above.
+Training can be tailored to you and your needs and will be carried out at a pace comfortable for you.

-Typically, snorkel training sessions cover snorkel theory and practical skill development activities to ensure that you get the most from your equipment.
-You will learn to fin on the surface and should you wish, breath-hold diving techniques so that (should you wish to) you can get a closer look at the sea bed.
+Training sessions cover snorkel theory and practical skill development activities to ensure that you get the most from your equipment.
+You will learn to fin on the surface and should you wish, breath-hold diving techniques so that you can get a closer look at the sea bed.
 You will also learn to enter and exit the water safely.

-Snorkel training can start with a single 90 minute ‘come and try it’ session for just £5.
-During this time you will be taught the basics, including how to safely use a mask, snorkel and fins.
+A 90 minute ‘come and try it’ session - you will be taught the basics, including how to safely use a mask, snorkel and fins. £5/person

-If you are holidaying abroad where snorkelling is a must, we offer a five-week pool-based course for £25 where we will initially teach you basic snorkelling techniques before supporting you to progress on to more advanced skills.
-This will prepare you for snorkelling confidently in open water locations whilst on holiday.
+Five-week pool-based course - after learning basic snorkelling techniques you will to progress on to advanced skills.
+This will prepare you for snorkelling confidently in open water locations whilst on holiday. £25/person

 If you don't have your own equipment we have a number of sets of basic equipment (mask, snorkel and fins) which you can borrow during training.